fbpx

 • Plasma

-• Remnant tissue from surgeries (frozen or fixed, paraffin-embedded), including brain, kidney, and liver
+• Remnant tissue from surgeries (frozen or fixed, paraffin-embedded), including brain, kidney, liver, etc.

 The TSC Biosample Repository also provides researchers in the Americas access to the TSC1- and TSC2-knockout HEK293T cell lines from the Nellist laboratory at Erasmus MC: